Al Haskey: Stalker mystery

-When writers created Al they devised a stalker mystery story that featured him and fellow doctor Jas Khella (Vineeta Rishi).
-The latter becomes to victim of a stalking campaign which leads her colleagues to believe that Al is the culprit.
+When writers created Al, they devised a stalker mystery story that featured him and fellow doctor Jas Khella (Vineeta Rishi).
+The latter becomes the victim of a stalking campaign which leads her colleagues to believe that Al is the culprit.
 The story was devised by storyliner Loretta Preece and it was inspired after she heard a chance conversation.
-Preece thought about how people are affected by intrusion and thought it was be an interesting topic to explore on the show.
+Preece thought about how people are affected by intrusion and thought it would be an interesting topic to explore on the show.
 Midlane was informed about the story when he auditioned for the role.
 When Al and Jas shared their first scenes, he was portrayed as having an instant attraction to her.
 Midlane claimed that this was a deliberate "seed" planted by writers to make him a suspect.

-The story received a slow buildup on-screen and Midlane found it "really satisfying" and "rewarding to take Al to the brink".
+The story received a slow build-up on-screen and Midlane found it "really satisfying" and "rewarding to take Al to the brink".
 He told Daniel Kilkelly from Digital Spy that he did not think Al was a stalker but did think he harassed Jas.
-In one incident Al is found outside Jas' home, a plot device which makes him a strong suspect.
+In one incident, Al is found outside Jas' home, a plot device which makes him a strong suspect.

 Midlane explained that Jas makes Al feel good and a number of personal grievances make him vulnerable.
 Al was "broke" and had no one to support him and "he started this peculiar behaviour [...]
 Jas became a comfort to him, a hope of better things.
 In looking after her, he could heal himself.
 Then circumstance made things really, really bad."
 Writers played Al becoming disliked at work, with Zara Carmichael (Elisabeth Dermot Walsh) and Kevin Tyler (Simon Rivers) being the first colleagues to turn against him.
 Midlane said that "Al doesn't feel loved at work, so if he feels humiliated and disappointed by the way they react to him, he isn't surprised by it."
 Jas' stalker is later revealed to be a patient named Gus Harper (Neil Haigh).
 The story culminates in Gus taking Al hostage in his cellar and tying him up.
 He then uses Al's mobile phone to lure Jas to his home and she discovers the truth.